Does Mortgage Loan Modification Affect Your Credit?

 Even if the Home Affordable Modification Program (HAMP) previously offered by the federal government expired in 2016, Fannie Mae and Freddie Mac currently have a foreclosure-prevention program.
 If your mortgage is owned or guaranteed by either Fannie or Freddie, you may be eligible for their Flex Modification program.

 Meanwhile, the federal Home Affordable Refinance Program (HARP) was replaced by Fannie Mae’s High Loan-to-Value Refinance Option and Freddie Mac’s Enhanced Relief Refinance in 2019.
-An experienced Royal Oak bankruptcy lawyer can explain these programs in more detail, provide mortgage help, and evaluate common foreclosure alternatives vis-a-vis bankruptcy filings.
+An experienced Troy bankruptcy lawyer can explain these programs in more detail, provide mortgage help, and evaluate common foreclosure alternatives vis-a-vis bankruptcy filings.

 Stopping Foreclosure Through Loan Modification Programs